Token Downgrades

 Because API tokens can be used to access your account just like a real user, we proactively take steps to secure these tokens for you.
 For example, we automatically adjust permissions of tokens that are too broad to fit their usage.

 Tokens that have higher permissions than they utilize in a 45-day window are automatically adjusted to the appropriate permission level.
-Additionally, tokens that are not used at all within 45 days are automatically deleted.

 IP Whitelists

-To further secure your token, we require you to whitelist IP addresses from which you expect to use your Read and Write token.
+token.
 This prevents an attacker from gaining access to your account in the event that your token is leaked or stolen.
 We accept IPv4 or IPv6 IPs and these addresses can be updated from the token management page.
-Read Only tokens do not require an IP whitelist.
+Read Only

 Most platforms have a way to get a static IP address.
 For Heroku, you can use the Fixie or QuotaGuard Add-Ons.
 For AWS, you can use an Elastic IP address, attached to a NAT Gateway, an EC2 instance, or other resource.